Referencing data

 INFO.record.example_record_name.fields.story_name.id

-Cases: Access case sub-statuses.
+Cases: Access case sub-statuses and inputs.
 For each sub-status, access its ID and name.

 INFO.cases.statuses.sub_status_name.id